What is the Canada Startup Visa?

 How do I obtain a work permit under the Canada Startup Visa Program?

-To obtain a work permit, you must be accepted into the Startup Visa Program.
-Once accepted, you can apply for a work permit (to work on your own startup business) through the regular immigration channels, which include online applications or applying at a Canadian visa office in your home country.
+To obtain this permit, you must be accepted into the Startup Visa Program.
+Once accepted, you can apply for a permit (to work on your own startup business) through the regular immigration channels, which include online applications or applying at a Canadian visa office in your home country.

 Should you need to extend your permit, go through the regular work permit extension process.